pujiaxun/money-pro-to-wiz/README.md

 ## Tips

-This tool may be helpful to Chinese users, but not all users.
-Feel free to submit PRs or fork if you want to improve it.
+Feel free to submit PRs or fork it if you want to improve this tool.